 - Continental breakfast, hot buffet lunch, and coffee, beverages, & snacks served at both morning and afternoon breaks

 - Device and Process Engineers

 - Materials Supplier Marketing Managers & Applications Engineers

 1. Process integration.
-The 28/22nm technology nodes represent a landmark in semiconductor manufacturing.
-They enabled a substantial reduction in chip area compared to the previous node, and employ transistors that are substantially faster than anything ever previously fabricated.
-However, such performance comes at a significant increase in processing complexity and requires the solution of some very fundamental scaling issues, as well as the introduction of radical, new approaches to semiconductor manufacturing.
-This section of the course highlights the key changes introduced at the 28/22nm and describes the key technical issues that had to be resolved in order to make this node a reality.
+The 14nm technology nodes represents a landmark in semiconductor manufacturing and it employs transistors that are substantially faster than anything ever previously fabricated.
+However, such performance comes at a significant increase in processing complexity and requires the solution of some very fundamental scaling and fabrication issues, as well as the introduction of radical, new approaches to semiconductor manufacturing.
+This section of the course highlights the key changes introduced at the 14nm and describes the technical issues that had to be resolved in order to make this node a reality.